Dutrak/Nextjs-SQLite-Auth-Template/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

-Every folder inside the `app/` represents a route, for example: The login page is inside the `app/login/page.tsx`
+Every folder inside the `app/` represents a route, for example: The login page is located inside the `app/login/page.tsx`

 ## Learn More